Pedelamu/Getting-and-Cleaning-Data-Course-Project/README.md

     * When I have the two groups of data (train & test) ready then I bind them by rows (rbind) to form an unique data set.
 1. Extracts only the measurements on the mean and standard deviation for each measurement.
     * For this step, I read the feature´s file and use it to change the names of my data set´s variables, keeping the first two variables for subject and activity.
-    * Then, I use de grep function to select only those variables that contain "mean()" or "std()", and I subset only those variables in my data set. **As meanFreq is defined as Weighted average of the frequency components to obtain a mean frequency so I think I shouldn´t add them as variable**.
+    * Then, I use de grep function to select only those variables that contain "mean()" or "std()", and I subset only those variables in my data set. **As meanFreq is defined as Weighted average of the frequency components to obtain a mean frequency so I think I shouldn´t add them as variables**.
 1. Uses descriptive activity names to name the activities in the data set
     * For this step I read the acivity_labels´s file and use it to rename the content of the activity´s variable according to the data.
 I also convert the content to lowercase to clarify the data.
 1. 4 Appropriately labels the data set with descriptive variable names.